Matteo294/ATP-analysis/README.md

 ### 📊 Question 1 – Serve Efficiency
 We explore serve statistics across a selected group of players.

 ![Serve stats](analysis/figures/serve_labeled.png "Serve stats")

+Alexander Zverev stands out as the best server.
+This is meant in terms of consistency (few double faults) but also efficacy (highest first-in and first-won rates).
+The number of aces does not stand out, indicating that Zverev prefers a slightly less aggressive but more consistent serve.
+An evident improvement is the one showed by Jannik Sinner.
+The first-won rate increased by more than 5% in the last 4 years, and the ace rate has also evidently increased.
+In fact Sinner admitted that he worked particularly hard on his serve in tha last year, which was considered one of his weakest point, at least compared to the other top players.
+Now he can be considered one of the top servers in the circuit.
+In contrast, Daniil Medvedev was subjected to a strong and constant decline in the last years: the number of aces has dropped and the double faults rate has increased.

 ---